Rob Campbell

+A native of Rochester, New York, Campbell graduated with an English degree from Wesleyan University in 1987.
+Disliking his job as a bond trader on Wall Street, in 1988 he began studies at the Yale School of Drama.

-A graduate of Wesleyan University and the Yale School of Drama, Campbell performed in numerous Yale Repertory Theatre productions including The Winter's Tale alongside actress Lupita Nyong'o.
-On Broadway, he appeared as Lvov in Ivanov (with Kevin Kline), as Governor George Wallace in All the Way (with Bryan Cranston), and as Manus in Translations (with Brian Dennehy).
-He also has performed at many theatres in New York (NYC's Public Theater, Lincoln Center, Playwrights Horizons, Classic Stage Company, Manhattan Theatre Club), in London, and across the country (Steppenwolf Theatre Company, Goodman Theatre, Williamstown Theatre Festival, etc.).
+He performed in numerous Yale Repertory Theatre productions including The Winter's Tale alongside actress Lupita Nyong'o.
+On Broadway, he appeared as Yevgen Lvov in Ivanov (1998), as Governor George Wallace in All the Way (2014), and as Manus in Translations (1995).

 Campbell made his screen debut in Clint Eastwood's Unforgiven.

-Campbell is married to actress Ana Reeder and they have one son together.